groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/viewer/_index.md

 ```

-Initializes new instance of [Viewer](../../com.groupdocs.viewer/viewer) class.
+Initializes a new instance of the Viewer class.

+Provides functionality to load and view documents using GroupDocs.Viewer.

+**Note:** Ensure that the file reader, load options, and settings are properly configured for accurate document processing.

 **Parameters:**
 | Parameter | Type | Description |